 The goal of hyperthermia in cancer therapy is to produce tumor tissue temperatures above 41 to 42 degrees centigrade.
 Above this temperature, heat has a direct cytotoxic effect on both normal and tumor cells and also has a radiosensitizing effect by preventing repair of sublethal and potentially lethal radiation damage.
 Heat can also potentiate the cytotoxic effect of a variety of chemotherapeutic agents.

 There are several different heating systems used.
-The 3 physical modalities employed for power deposition in local and regional clinical hyperthermia are (i) ultrasound, (ii) electromagnetic fields, and (iii) electromagnetic radiation.
+The 4 physical modalities employed for power deposition in local and regional clinical hyperthermia are (i) ultrasound, (ii) electromagnetic fields, (iii) electromagnetic radiation, and (iv) lasers.
 In addition, there are 3 methods of inducing hyperthermia interstitially: (i) radiofrequency needle electrodes, (ii) coaxial microwave antennas, and (iii) hot sources.

 Hyperthermia has been shown to potentiate the effect of radiation therapy in the treatment of superficial lesions (less than 3 cm in depth).
 Clinical experience has largely been limited to treatment of recurrent, metastatic superficial melanomas, chest wall recurrence of breast cancer and cervical lymph node metastases from head and neck cancers.
 Tumor depth is a critical factor when combining radiation therapy and hyperthermia.
 Lesions less than 3 cm from the surface treated with radiation therapy and hyperthermia have been shown to have a significantly greater complete response rate compared to the complete reponse rate of lesions greater than 3 cm deep.